Accommodations for 2023 In-School Digital AP Exams

 Students approved for a human reader may:

-• take a digital exam using the screen reader functionality available through their device’s operating system (i.e., text-to-speech) or their own screen reader software;
+- take a digital exam using the screen reader functionality available through their device’s operating system (i.e., text-to-speech) or their own screen reading software; or

-• test with a human reader using the digital exam.
+- test with a human reader using a digital exam.

-If a student is taking a digital exam and opts to test with a human reader, all reader criteria and requirements apply as detailed in the 2022-23 AP SSD Guidelines.
+If a student is taking a digital AP Exam and will test with a human reader, all reader criteria and requirements apply.

 Note:

-• The digital exam cannot be accessed on multiple devices.
+- The digital AP Exam cannot be accessed on multiple devices.

-• A human reader working with a student for a digital exam would need to sit close enough to see the exam screen on the student’s device for the duration of the exam.
+- A human reader working with a student for a digital AP Exam would need to sit close enough to see the exam screen on the student’s device for the duration of the exam.

 Writer/Scribe